 These were questions that overwhelmed Anita at the time we met her.
 The anxieties were real.
 As echoed by hundreds of parents, families, and children infected and affected by HIV/ AIDS, the uncertainty of survival sadly forms the preamble of all our first meetings with them.
 Anita was left to take care of her two children when AIDS claimed her husband’s life two years back.
 With this misfortune came the discovery of her and her children’s positive status.
 Anita’s in-laws disowned her and her children once they came to know of their sero-positive status.
 Driven to despair, she considered admitting both her children in a centre and committing suicide herself.
 She felt suicide to be the best way to escape the stigma associated with the infection.
 The HBC team engaged with Anita at length.
 She spoke about her anxieties and fears.
-It enabled the team members to know more about her situation.
 Anita was encouraged to attend support group meetings of infected individuals.

 “‘. . . my brothers went missing.
 I dialled 1098 for help.”

 Although the case was beyond CCDT Childline’s coverage area, its Childline team immediately set upon a thorough operation to track the missing children.
-From Ganesh, the team came to know that both the brothers had a mobile phone on them.
-The team began to locate the exact position of the mobile network with the help of the police.
+From Ganesh, the team discovered that both the brothers had mobile phones.
+The team located the exact position of the mobile network with the help of the police.
 At the same time, a missing complaint was lodged and pictures of Raju and Ravi were circulated.
-The team stayed in touch with Ganesh – informing him of any new developments, assuring him of all support.
+The team stayed in touch with Ganesh – informing him of any new developments, assuring him of their support.

-The case got a breakthrough when the mobile network was traced to Bhopal in Madhya Pradesh.
-As it turned out, the boys had boarded the wrong train.
-The Bhopal police was immediately ontacted, and the children were found in Bhopal’s Katani Garden.
+The case received breakthrough when the mobile network was traced to Bhopal in Madhya Pradesh.
+The boys had boarded the wrong train.
+The Bhopal police were contacted, and the children were found in Bhopal’s Katani Garden.
 Ganesh was immediately informed.
-The children were put into safe custody till he arrived.
-The usual procedure of verification followed the rehabilitation.
+The children were put into safe custody until he arrived.

 Every year thousands of children go missing due to various reasons.
+The city of Mumbai is a receptacle of many children who run away from their homes due to poverty and violence.
+Sometimes just the fascination for Bollywood glitz attracts gullible young minds.
+Possibilities of abuse and exploitation follow.
 CCDT works with Childline to protect and rehabilitate children in crisis.
-Restored to safety The city of Mumbai is a receptacle of many children who run away from their homes due to poverty and violence.
-Sometimes ust the fascination for Bollywood glitz attracts the gullible young population.
-Once in Mumbai, these children are lost to ts ocean-like vastness.
-Possibilities of abuse and exploitation follow.
-Childline

 “. . . here we are taught to live like a family.”